 You are almost ignorant if think you are not vulnerable to caregiver or compassion fatigue.
 As mentioned, nurses who work in high acuity areas are at more high risk due to the continued exposure to perceived poor outcomes.
 The nurse in these areas tend to give everything to their patients in an effort to save their lives, but often that positive effort is met with negative results.
 Again, the nurse needs to be sensitive to this repeated exposure as awareness is the first step.
 Nurses are especially vulnerable if they are also responsible for caring for a loved one at home.
 Its the double jeopardy.

 Nurse are great at caring for others, but terrible at caring for themselves!
 They need to take measures to perform good self-care activities.
-Get plenty of sleep, eat well, exercise, stay connected to a positive group of support and find a hobby!
-Nurses all would give this advise to their patients, but rarely would follow their own advise.
+Get plenty of sleep, eat well, exercise, take mitochondria supplements, stay connected to a positive group of support and find a hobby!
+If you do find yourself struggling with sleep, then there are plenty of things you could do to try and help yourself get a better night’s sleep.
+You may simply need to replace your old mattress to help support your body, and it’s worth checking a site like Raise (https://www.raise.com/coupons/saatva) to see if there are any savings to be had on this purchase.
+Nurses would all give this advice to their patients, but rarely would follow their own advice, so take a step back and ask yourself what you would do if this was someone else coming to you for advice, and make sure to do whatever it is you would suggest!

 Find a supportive work environment

 Often the work environment is part or most of the problem of caregiver and compassion fatigue.
 Caring for patients is stressful enough and when the environment that they are providing this care is contributing to the stress can certainly make maters much worse.
 Yes, the patients are getting sicker, but the staffing levels have not necessarily kept up.
 This added stress can contribute to an increased risk of caregiver and compassion fatigue.
 If your work environment is not supportive, you may need a new environment.
-There are work place environments that are supportive and working to combating caregiver and compassion fatigue.
-You just need to go out and find them, sometimes for your own health.
+There are work place environments that are supportive and working to combating caregiver and compassion fatigue – all you need to do is find them.
+Online research can really help in the initial stages of finding a good work place environment.
+You might want to check online galleries of any potential new work environments and these can be easily found, for example https://www.careagapeseniorhomes.com/location/placentia-4931/, to give you a feel of the place before further research.

 Consider a job change